When it comes to content marketing strategy it’s not all about what you do. What you don’t do could also determine whether you fail or succeed.

-First and essential step for your marketing content strategy.
-Write down at least 52 posts you could create, so you will know if you have enough content to share with your public for an entire year.
-Otherwise you could be facing the pressure to create content which could lead to poor and uninteresting posts.
+First and essential step for your strategy: Write down at least 52 posts you could create, so you will know if you have enough content to share with your public for an entire year.
+Otherwise, you could be facing the pressure to create content which could lead to poor and uninteresting posts.

 Research your Keywords

-Create your content around important keywords.
+Create your content on important keywords.
 Find out the language your public uses when searching for your product or service to correctly answer their needs.
-Put yourself in your costumers shoes.
+Put yourself in your costumer’s shoes.
 If you were looking for your type of product or service, what would you write?